Syffe/docs/docs/source/actions/queue.rst

    projectA
    projectB

+.. _partition rules example:

 🚥 Using partition rules to handle different projects in a monorepo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a PR contains a modification on any file in the folder ``projectA/`` it will be added in the partition projectA,
+If a pull request contains a modification on any file in the folder ``projectA/`` it will be added in the partition projectA,
-if it contains a modification on any file in the folder ``projectB/`` then it will be added in the partition projectB.
+if it contains a modification on any file in the folder ``projectB/`` then it will be added in the partition projectB,
+if it contains a modification in both folder ``projectA/`` and ``projectB/``, then it will be added in both partitions.

 If none of the two partitions rules matches, then the PR will be added in both partitions.
-The ``queue_rules`` will still determine in which queue in the partition(s) the PR will be added in.
+The ``queue_rules`` will still determine in which queue in the partition(s) the pull request will be added in.

 Here is a table representing the partition and queues with the code below: